Point Nemo, Earth's watery graveyard for spacecraft

 In future, most spacecraft will be "designed for demise" with materials that melt at lower temperatures, making them far less likely to survive re-entry and hit Earth's surface.

-Both NASA and the ESA, for example, are switching from titanium to aluminium in the manufacture of fuel tanks.
+Both NASA and the ESA (European Space Agency), for example, are switching from titanium to aluminium in the manufacture of fuel tanks.

 The lab's demise has been the subject of much chatter among space watchers for months, with the uncertainty of its atmospheric re-entry attracting much attention over recent days.